Wereldmuseum Berg en Dal

 The Afrika Museum is known for the replicas of several African homes that were built on the museum grounds, openly accessible for the public.
 This outdoor museum and, first, also animal park, was founded in 1958 and expanded in 1987.
 In 2014, as part of the then centralization policy, the Afrika Museum was merged with Museum Volkenkunde in Leiden, the Tropenmuseum in Amsterdam and later the Wereldmuseum in Rotterdam, these museums have continued under the name Wereldmuseum since 2023.

-In 2021, a dispute arose between the National Museum of World Cultures foundation and the Congregation of the Holy Spirit over the museum's destiny.
-The views of the foundation, which rented the museum building and has part of the collection on loan from the congregation, were so far apart that it was decided to close the museum at the end of 2023.
-To date, the future of the museum and its collection is unknown.
+In 2021, a dispute arose between the Nationaal Museum van Wereldculturen (National Museum of World Cultures) and the Congregation of the Holy Spirit over the future strategy of the museum.
+The positions of the museum, which rents the building and has part of the collection on loan from the congregation, were so far apart that it was decided to close the museum at the end of 2023.
+In 2024, the judge ruled that the collection of the former Africa Museum is the property of the fathers of the Congregation of the Holy Spirit, but what this ruling exactly means for the future accessibility of the collection is still unclear.

 Provenance research